5 Must Visit Classic Hainanese Kopitiam in Selangor

 contact 03-7496 6847

-You will want a chance to taste authentic coffee shop delights of tasty Malaysian kaya butter toast, soft-boiled eggs, and Hainanese coffee at this five classic Kopitiam in Selangor.
+You will want a chance to taste authentic coffee shop delights of tasty Malaysian kaya butter toast, soft-boiled eggs, and Hainanese coffee at these five classic Kopitiam in Selangor.